 The Foundation is related to Northwest Federal Credit Union (NWFCU) who donates office space, equipment, and services to the Foundation.
 The Secretary/Treasurer of the Foundation also sits on the Board of Directors for NWFCU.
 NWFCU has agreed to reimburse the Foundation for expenses staff incurs for mileage, supplies, and various other expenses.
-The Foundation was owed \$30,014 and \$5,886, respectively at December 31, 2022 and 2021.
-Total support provided by NWFCU for the years ended December 31, 2022 and 2021 was \$327,803 and \$387,678, respectively.
-This amounts to approximately 67% and 49% of total revenue for the years ended December 31, 2022 and 2021, respectively.
+There was nothing owed to the Foundation at December 31, 2023.
+At December 31, 2022, the Foundation was owed \$30,014.
+Total support provided by NWFCU for the years ended December 31, 2023 and 2022 was \$429,542 and \$327,803, respectively.
+This amounts to approximately 53% and 67% of total revenue for the years ended December 31, 2023 and 2022, respectively.
 All cash accounts are held at the Credit Union.